michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/final-pre-trip-meeting.md

 * Make sure every parent has the lodging information and address.
 Let parents know that they can send mail to participants during the week.
 * As camp gets closer, there will be contact information populated on that Lodging Info tab that includes a phone number and email address for the staff **at camp**.
 If there’s an emergency and parents can’t get a hold of anyone in your group, they can call that number to leave a message for your camp staff.
-* As you review the AC and shower details at your camp’s lodging facility, remind participants that this is a mission trip\!
+* As you review the AC and shower details at your camp’s lodging facility, remind participants that this is a mission trip!
 It’s their opportunity to sacrifice certain luxuries to concentrate on serving others and growing closer to God.

 **WHAT TO BRING**